acm-projects/beststudent/README.md

 - Have a basic day to day task (like drink 8 bottles of water) and have user tick each glass of water to indicate there progess.
 - An option to post links about studying techniques.
 - More will be added after we brainstorm.

+## Rule
+- First course class, then project.
+I'd would prefer you don't harm your grades and classes over this.